 Breastfeeding and Weight Loss

 While your baby is growing inside your body, weight gain is celebrated and encouraged.
-Once he or she is out in the real world, you may start noticing pressure from social media and other outlets to “get your pre-baby body back.”
+Once he or she is out in the real world, you may start noticing pressure from social media or other outlets to “get your pre-baby body back.”

 Is It Safe to Lose Weight While Breastfeeding?

 In short, the answer is yes.
-Some weight loss is perfectly fine and healthy for most individuals while breastfeeding
+Some weight loss is perfectly fine and healthy for most individuals while breastfeeding.

 Here are a few weight loss considerations to make during your postpartum period: